adilbekm/sleep_box/readme.md

 #### Demo Mode ####

-If you press the button only 1 time, it will go into a demo mode.
-In demo mode, the sleep box lights up and down for about 1 minute.
+If you press the button only once, it will go into demo mode.
+In demo mode, the sleep box lights up and down for about a minute.

-Notice, because of the demo mode you can't set the box to active in 1 hour.
-So the soonest you can set it to is 2 hours from now (2 button presses).
+Notice, because a single press triggers the demo mode, you can't set the box to activate in 1 hour.
+So the earliest you can set it to is 2 hours (with 2 button presses).
 Also, the demo mode resets any previous setting so you will need to set the sleep box again.

 #### Does the Sleep Box Have a Clock? ####

 No, this sleep box doesn't have a clock or any other display.
 I tried to keep the design simple.
-Also, it kind of defeats the purpose to have a visible clock because Mark created it to avoid looking at the clock.
+It would also defeat the purpose to have a visible clock because Mark created it to avoid looking at the clock.

+Also notice that there isn't an RTC module to keep track of time.

 ## How Can I Make One? ##